 Fish also has a spot on the Alentejano table.
 Coastal Alentejo has some amazing seafood and fresh fish, red bream, stone bass, sea bass, mackerel and sardines.
 Try the percebes (barnacles), mussels and clams.
 Also popular are rice dishes, risotto-style, with prawns, cuttlefish, and clams or many fish soups and stews, like caldeirada, and sopa de cação (dogfish stew).
 Inland, you can try some of the freshwater fish and lamprey.

 While we’re on the soups topics, Alentejanos love their soups!
 From light soups for summer and heavier going, hearty soups for the winter, it’s almost universal to have soup during a meal.
 Some of the most common include sopa de tomate (tomato soup), codfish soup with sausage, purslane soup, and Canja á Alentejana (chicken soup), and even an Alentejo Gaspacho.

-Ovos mechidos com espargos selvagens – scrambled eggs with wild asparagus or other seasonal vegetable.
+- Ovos mechidos com espargos selvagens – scrambled eggs with wild asparagus or other seasonal vegetables.